 Last year, we supported the Bannakaroli in their Teen Mother's Program at the Watoto wa Lwanga compound in Nairobi, Kenya.
 While it serves over 2000 children from infancy through high-school, many young mothers remain disadvantaged--most leave school to care for their children.
 This project provides funding for 50 women and their children to receive vocational training, child care, health insurance, and breakfast/lunch to foster self-sufficiency.
 The cost per one woman for a year is $502.

 Our September 29, 2018 fundraiser raised over $41000 to aid the Brothers in caring for these young mothers.
+On November 22 of 2019, Brother Charles represented the Brothers in accepting a finalist prize of $100,000 dollars to further benefit the teen mothers of Watoto wa Lwanga.

 PREVIOUS BOARD PROJECTS